tomascco/devtime/README.md

 - ⏲️ It tracks how much time you spend in each day of the week
 - ↔️ It compares how much time you spend today against your week average
-- ☀️🌄🌜 It tracks your activity thought entire day , so you can discover the hour that you produce more code
+- ☀️🌄🌜 It tracks your activity throughout the day, so you can discover the hour that you produce more code
 - And many more features are coming 🚀...

 ## Instalation